-The normal school year for The Academy begins in August; school ends with Commencement in June.
+The normal school year for The Academy begins in late August or early September; school ends with Commencement in June.

-- Semesters: The school year is divided into semesters, the first ending in December the second extending for the remainder of the school year. - Vacations: Other than the summer break, major vacations include a week at Thanksgiving, two weeks around the December holidays, and two weeks in March.
+- Semesters: The school year is divided into semesters, the first ending in December. the second extending for the remainder of the school year. - Vacations: Other than the summer break, major vacations include a week at Thanksgiving, two weeks around the December holidays, a week in February and a week in April.
 In addition, there will be several long weekends throughout the year.
 We ask that families please arrange family travel around scheduled vacations; students who extend their vacations may not be allowed to make up missed work. - School Calendar: A yearly calendar is posted for parents/guardians, students, and staff, and it is updated regularly in the Bulletin and on the school's website.
 It lists major cultural and social activities, holidays, sports events, exam schedules, and other important information.
 Please use the online calendar regularly details are frequently updated.

 School is open Monday through Friday when it is in session.
-The academic day runs from 8:40 AM until 3:30 PM (1:50 PM on Wednesdays), and students remain on campus until 5:30 PM (3:30 PM on Wednesdays and Fridays) during the fall and spring athletic seasons.
+The academic day runs from 8:40 AM until 3:30 PM (2:00 PM on Wednesdays), and students remain on campus until 5:30 PM (3:30 PM on Wednesdays and Fridays) during the fall and spring athletic seasons.
 Required team and recreational sports and other extracurricular activities are held Monday through Thursday in the fall, and again in the spring.
 In the winter months, optional sports and drama activities are offered.
 During the winter season, students who are not participating in winter activities may remain on campus in a supervised study hall until the buses depart at 5:30 PM (3:30 PM on Wednesdays and Fridays) or be picked up at the end of the academic day.
-For the few weeks outside of athletic seasons, which is typically the 2-3 weeks preceding Thanksgiving Break, 2 weeks before Spring Break, and the last 1-2 week(s) of the school year, the academic day runs until 3:30 PM every day, including Wednesday.
+For the few weeks outside of athletic seasons, which is typically the 2-3 weeks preceding Thanksgiving Break, 2 weeks in March, and the last 1-2 week(s) of the school year, the academic day runs until 3:30 PM every day, including Wednesday, unless communicated otherwise.